jonasarts/registry-bundle/Resources/doc/03-basic-usage.md

 Using the bundle
 ================

-The RegistryManager is a service to handle all registry related operations.
+The Registry (aka RegistryManager) is a service to handle all registry related operations.
 This covers writing, reading and deleting values from or to the registry storage.

-Following methods are present on the RegistryManager class:
+Following methods are present on the Registry class:
 - RegistryWrite(\<UserID\>, \<KeyString\>, \<NameString\>, \<TypeIdentifier\>, \<Value\>);
 - RegistryRead(\<UserID\>, \<KeyString\>, \<NameString\>, \<TypeIdentifier\>);
 - RegistryReadDefault(\<UserID\>, \<KeyString\>, \<NameString\>, \<TypeIdentifier\>, \<DefaultValue\>);